vpelss/imok/README.md

 It also comes with a simple PERL Module, AuthorizeMe, that takes care of the account registration, password management, tokens, etc.
 It also has methods you can use to easily save and retrieve database information (hash, array or scalars) in a text flat file format.

+The idea for this program came to me after a relative had passed away and was not found for 7 days.

 Possible to do list: